 - From Atmosphere Studio’s Embedded tab, click the button from the tab’s toolbar.
 This will download the .bin file.

-- Save the file to your ST Nucleo board’s mounted drive.
+- Locate the downloaded file on your computer, and move it into the ST Nucleo board’s mounted drive.

 Guides and Tutorials